Written by Calvin on September 14, 2009/Calvin's Corner

 As manufacturers release new groups and components, there are often new features that require new service procedures.
-This will be the first in a series of articles discussing the newer component groups available from various manufacturers.
-For the new groups from SRAM®, see Rival and Force Service and Installation.
+This article will discuss the newer component groups available Campagnolo®.

 The crankset system is an external bearing system.
 The bottom bracket bearings are mounted to the crank spindle directly.
 The cups contain no bearings.
 The bearings are inserted into the cups as the arms are installed.
 Each arm has one-half of the spindle or axle, and has a “geared” fitting that mates with the opposite arm (Figure 1 and Figure 2).